tscanlin/developers.optimizely.com/src/content/samples/technology-integrations/2-cms.md

 #### 3. Create variations

 To create a variation, we first generate the variation code.
-We use a template based on the Wordpress theme, and then we drop in the values for our variation.
+We use a template based on the WordPress theme, and then we drop in the values for our variation.
 The result would be:

 ```javascript
 $(".post-27 .entry-title a").text("Alternate Title #1");